 The General Plan acknowledges the important role public art plays in relaying the story and identity of a city, district or neighborhood.
 Pomona has a rich and diverse culture and a variety of historic and cultural districts.
 Public art venues and forums create the opportunity for residents and visitors to participate in developing and sharing the City's culture and identity.
 The Arts Colony, originally established along Second Street, reflects the City's support and focus upon the arts and cultural expression, with its many galleries, performance venues and public murals.
-Moving forward, it is envisioned that the Arts Colony will move beyond Second Street and into the greater Downtown area, as these venues and works of art help contribute to the City's overall presence and identity, especially within Downtown Pomona.
+The Arts Colony has already moved beyond Second Street, and is envisioned to include the entirety of the Downtown Pomona Specific Plan boundary, as the arts are fundamental to Downtown's identity.